denn1s/apple-and-lily/Ch. 16 - Karin.md

 "Here, I'll show y—"

-My hand flew out again, this time clamping down on hers, stopping her fingers just as they began to pull at the button.
-I had stopped her.
-I left relief wash over me for a split second.
+My hand flew out again, this time clamping down on hers, stopping her fingers just as they began to pull.
+Relief flooded through me for exactly half a second.

 And then I realized where my hand was.